 - Church of Jesus Christ in Madagascar (SAF)

 - National Office for Risk and Disaster Management (BNGRC)

 - Platforme Des Federations Des Personnes Hadicapees (PFPH)

 THE URGENT NEED

-Right now, over 14,000 children and adults are on the verge of starvation in southern Madagascar, off the southeast coast of Africa.
+Right now, over 1,000,000 people are on the verge of starvation in southern Madagascar, off the southeast coast of Africa.
 People have resorted to eating insects, leaves and cactus plants to survive.

 Southern Madagascar has had back-to-back droughts since November 2020, leaving the region’s people facing acute hunger.
 And this largely unreported crisis is getting worse every day!

 The number of children who are severely malnourished has doubled in some areas over the last four months.
 According to the UN’s World Food Programme, as the scale of the crisis grows, the situation will rapidly deteriorate further in the coming months into a famine.

 cbm-funded partners are getting ready to provide urgent humanitarian relief to the most vulnerable children and families, especially those with disabilities.
 But as the scale of the crisis grows, your help is urgently needed to reach more children and adults facing life-threatening starvation.